Minglers

 Remember, everyone’s in the same boat: nobody knows anybody at the start of a Mingler!
 That often elicits a freeing sensation that you can be whoever you want to be.
 And the host is great at ensuring everyone feels comfortable.

 This is not a suit/stiletto heels/buy a new outfit evening (unless you want to).
-Your host will most likely be in flip-flops/Uggs and jeans/yoga pants.
+Your host will most likely be in flip-flops/uggs and jeans/yoga pants.
 Dress for comfort.

-(Said with love) No!
+(said with love) No!
 Don’t stress about details.
 Just come to have a good time and trust that you won’t die and might even enjoy yourself.
 Minglers have been around since 2004.
 Something’s going right…

 Yep!
 Log into Eventbrite and update the name and email with the new person, and if applicable, forward any communication you’ve gotten about the event.
 If they’re paying you for the spot, you’ll need to work out payment between you two.